 About me

 Welcome!
 I am a linguist specializing in syntax and morphology.
-I am currently an assistant professor (tenure track) at GNU.
+I am currently a tenure-track assistant professor at GNU.
 Previously, I was a postdoctoral researcher at UPenn where I worked with Marlyse Baptista.
 I received my PhD from NYU where I worked with Alec Marantz.
 You can find my CV here.

-One of my ongoing projects focuses on how nominal arguments are represented and licensed in syntax.
-I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.
+My projects focus on how nominal arguments are represented and licensed in syntax.
+I also examine the syntactic size of entity nominalizations (e.g., a singer) by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.
+My findings so far suggest that entity nominalizations come in various verbal sizes and that they can be as big as TPs/NegPs and as small as a verbal complex head.

 My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies, including, but not limited to, agreement, anaphor binding, control, and politeness.
 I am also interested in how LMs handle low-resource and typologically diverse languages.